-The crested screamer is a large bird with occasional black and gray feathers.
+The southern screamer is a large bird with black and gray feathers.
 Some may have a green-black coloration.
 Its head is small and covered with downy feathers and features a short, conical, hooked beak.
 A pair of rings encircles its neck; one is bare white skin and the other is black feathers.
 Ornamental feathers grow in tufts on the back of the head and also form a slim tuft on the forehead.

 Scientific name: Chauna torquata

 Continent: South America

 Habitat: Tropical and sub-tropical wetlands, including lakes, marshes, flooded grasslands and lagoons